The GLRC focuses its research agenda around four major themes:

 1. Work, Employment & Labour Rights

 One of York’s internationally recognized strengths is in the field of feminist political economy.
-A large number of faculty identify with this tradition, and the study of work and gender relations takes place across disciplinary and interdisciplinary fields such as Women’s & Sexuality Studies, History, Geography, Environmental Studies, Law, Political Science, Sociology, Labour Studies, Development Studies, Human Resource Management, Organizational Behavior, and Health Studies.
-This theme is oriented towards exploring gender relations in paid and unpaid work, as well as within labour movements.
+A large number of faculty identify with this tradition, and the study of work and gender relations takes place across disciplinary and interdisciplinary fields such as Women’s & Sexuality Studies, History, Geography, Environmental Studies, Law, Political Science, Sociology, Work & Labour Studies, Development Studies, Human Resource Management, Organizational Behavior, and Health Studies.
+This theme is oriented toward exploring gender relations in paid and unpaid work, as well as within labour movements.